otter13/otter-component-library/README.md

 For more details, see inside `.github\workflows\storybook.yml`.
 For consistency, `yarn` is used instead of `npm` in the workflow.

-The actual deployment is in [github settings](https://github.com/otter13/otter-component-library/settings/pages), which automatically takes `/docs` to deploy to Github Page.
+The actual deployment is in [github settings](https://github.com/otter13/otter-component-library/settings/pages), which automatically takes `/docs` to deploy to Github Page (Github Page is an upgrade which costs me $4 / month...).

 ### TODOs